 A Joyful Path, Year Two

-We are pleased to announce that, thanks to the generosity of so many of you in 2012, the second volume of this amazing resource is nearing completion.
-Year Two is now available to PRE-ORDER and will be ready to ship later this Summer of 2013, in time for training and use in the Fall.
+We are pleased to announce that, thanks to the generosity of so many of you in 2012, the second volume of this amazing resource is now available and will be ready to ship late August, just in time for training and use in the fall.
 Thank you so much for your support!

 Year Two will be similar to Year One, in that it will have 38 lessons, full color original artwork, a contemplative and introductory section for the teacher in each lesson, 38 original stories, incredible heart warming, feeling based activities, and tips to bring music and nature into each lesson.